 Has been a working botanist since 1976, doing rare plant surveys and conservation work in Oregon and California.
 She has a B.S. in botany from Oregon State University and an M.S. in biology from Northern Arizona University.
 She worked for the Berry Botanic Garden in Portland as conservation director, developing a seed bank for rare & endangered plants of the Pacific Northwest and helped get a state endangered species act passed in Oregon.
-Since 1989 she has had the good fortune to serve as Forest Botanist for the Shasta-Trinity National Forest in northwestern California, where she is ideally situated to promote plant exploration in the Klamath Ranges and southern Cascades.
+Since 1989 she had the good fortune to serve as Forest Botanist for the Shasta-Trinity National Forest in northwestern California, where she was ideally situated to promote plant exploration in the Klamath Ranges and southern Cascades.
+She Retired in 2019.
 This is not her first venture into the field of publishing having served as co-author and technical editor for the University of California Agriculture & Natural Resources publication Illustrated Field Guide to Selected Rare Plants of Northern California published in 2001.